 It is an image which symbolizes the horror of all such bombings, wherever they have occurred.
 When I look at it, I see far more than the bombing of Rotterdam.
 I see the allied bombing of the German city of Dresden near the end of the war, a city which had no strategic value for the allies and in which over 90, 000 people, many of them refugees, died.
 I see the American ‘secret’ bombing of Eastern Cambodia between 1968 and 1975, during which somewhere between 500,000 and 1 million Buddhist peasants died.

-I see the millions of people in Syria whose lives are being turned upside down as a bevy of international nations bomb, bomb and bomb (and no one has the high moral ground here)
+I see the millions of people in Syria today – whose lives are being turned into Hell.

 Oh yes, believe me, Zadkine’s ‘Devastated City’ is a statue for us all.